nbellock/clicky-game/README.md

 # Dog Clicky Game

-## Overview
+### Overview

-For this project, I created a memory game with React.
+This app is a memory game with React.
 This project required me to break up my application's UI into components, manage component state, and respond to user events.

-### Instructions
+It's made by following up the instruction below:

 1. Create a new React application using [Create React App](https://github.com/facebookincubator/create-react-app).